fleetdm/fleet/tools/api/README.md

 ./tools/api/fleet/queries/run "[1,2]" "[3,4]"
 ```

-Bash Script - Pulls all software based on software ID for your Fleet instance, uses jq
+Bash Script - Pulls all hosts based on software _name_ for your Fleet instance, uses jq.
+Helps if wanting to track down a particular software and see what hosts might be affected.

 `./name.sh api_token software_title_id base_url`